A Tip and Nod to Abhorrent Oculus Decks (in Standard)

 (deck credit: Ashlizzle)

 This Sultai variant takes a different approach, focusing more on the manifest dread aspect of Abhorrent Oculus.
 The core idea is to fill the graveyard quickly using cards like Chart a Course for discard, and self-mill effects from cards like Founding the Third Path or Picklock Prankster.
-Key to the deck is Satoru, the Infiltratorimage.
+Key to the deck is Satoru, the Infiltrator.
 This creature draws a card whenever a non-token creature enters the battlefield if no mana was spent to cast it.
 This synergizes perfectly with manifested creatures and reanimation effects.
-Growing Dreadimage also helps to manifest more creatures each turn, triggering Satoru's ability.
+Growing Dread also helps to manifest more creatures each turn, triggering Satoru's ability.
 It also includes reanimation spells to bring back Oculus or other powerful creatures that might end up in the graveyard.
-Vannifar, Evolved Enigmaimage adds another layer to the strategy, buffing colorless creatures - which includes both manifested creatures and Abhorrent Oculus itself.
+Vannifar, Evolved Enigma adds another layer to the strategy, buffing colorless creatures - which includes both manifested creatures and Abhorrent Oculus itself.

 Sultai Dread